Speeding Up R Shiny – The Definitive Guide

 Observe the console

-Functions usually don’t print anything to console, but some of them do, like calls to library or services that are started from within R. By observing the console’s output you can access whether parts of code are being executed in inappropriate moments (e.g. attaching a library when the app is already running) and either remove unnecessary parts or move them to a more suitable place.
+Functions usually don’t print anything to the console, but some of them do.
+For instance, calls to library or services that are started from within R. By observing the console’s output you can access whether parts of code are being executed in inappropriate moments (e.g. attaching a library when the app is already running) and either remove unnecessary parts or move them to a more suitable place.

 Speeding up R Shiny is possible and achieving it is relatively easy with a few best practices and an understanding of your app’s needs.
 Not all of the techniques may apply to your unique app, but most of the steps here can save time and effort, and avoid causing headaches.
 It’s important to take time and think about data handling, processing, etc. before you begin your project to create a smooth, coherent app.
 But no matter the stage of your project, you can follow the guideline above and find ways to improve the performance of your Shiny app.